dstronaut/ConfigurableRoomSize/README.md

 ![cover](cover.jpg "Cover Image")

-## How to use:
+## How to use

-After launching the game with the mod, just edit the `ConfigurableRoomSize.json` file in the ModConfig folder.
+Launch the game/server with the mod to generate config files.
+Then edit `ConfigurableRoomSize.json` in ModConfig folder in respective client/server game files (server needs restarting).
+When playing online config is synchronized with the server.

 ```[json]
 {